What is Moringa?

 It is expected to be effective in preventing early aging and lifestyle-related diseases caused by oxidative stress.

 Moringa leaves and pods have been reported to be effective in suppressing the rise in blood sugar levels when added to the diet.
-It seems that the number of experiments on humans is still small, but Moringa side effects is thought to be due to ingredients such as quercetin, dietary fiber, and isothiocyanate.
+It seems that the number of experiments on humans is still small, but Moringa’s side effects are thought to be due to ingredients such as quercetin, dietary fiber, and isothiocyanate.

 Moringa is traditionally used to treat rheumatism and allergies.
 It has been reported to have anti-inflammatory effects in animal experiments and is thought to be useful in the treatment of acute inflammatory conditions.

-In 2004, the Ministry of Health, Labor and Welfare reported that a miscarriage was observed when a high dose of moringa leaf extract was orally administered to pregnant rats, although it was refused as “extremely limited information”.
+In 2004, the Ministry of Health, Labor, and Welfare reported that a miscarriage was observed when a high dose of moringa leaf extract was orally administered to pregnant rats, although it was refused as “extremely limited information”.
 “When taking moringa (including processed products), please be careful if you are pregnant or may be pregnant,” he cautions.
+In addition, there are many Moringa side effects write in this article.

 Moringa is used for everything from roots to seeds, but the products distributed in Japan are mainly processed leaves.
-It is distributed in various forms such as powder, tablet, and capsule type.
+It is distributed in various forms such as powder, tablet, and capsule types.

 Supplements (tablet type, capsule type)